 - Goldman Ismail Obtains Complete Defense Verdict for Merck in Vioxx Case Brought by LA Attorney General

 “Kenneth Baum is a stand-out name in” “complex medical and scientific matters” with “strong trial advocacy skills to boot.” – The Legal 500

-Ken – who has both a J.D. and M.D. from Yale – brings a highly specialized set of skills to defending claims brought against drug and medical device manufacturers.
+Ken – who holds law and medical degrees from Yale – brings a highly specialized set of skills to defending claims brought against drug and medical device manufacturers.
 Indeed, Ken is widely regarded by clients and his peers as one of the nation’s leading practitioners in the product liability arena.
 Clients reporting to The Legal 500 repeatedly single out Ken as a “very hardworking, very skilled trial lawyer,” a key practitioner in product liability and mass tort defense, and a “stand-out name” in complex medical and scientific matters.